-The Church of Jesus Christ of Latter-day Saints claims that there was an ancient loss of truth and authority from the original Church of Jesus Christ which required the "Restoration" of the Gospel through the prophet Joseph Smith in modern times.
-These beliefs of apostasy and restoration raise many questions, some of which I attempt to answer here from my perspective as a member of the Church.
-This is one of several pages in my suite of "Mormon Answers (LDS FAQ)."
+The Church of Jesus Christ of Latter-day Saints claims that there was an ancient loss of truth and authority from the original Church of Jesus Christ which required the "Restoration" of the Gospel through the prophet Joseph Smith.
+The concepts of apostasy and restoration raise many questions, some of which I attempt to answer here from my perspective as a member of the Church.
+This is one of several pages in my collection of "Mormon Answers (LDS FAQ)."
 This work is solely the responsibility of Jeff Lindsay and has not been officially endorsed by the Church.

 To understand the basics of the Mormon concept of the Restoration, please read The Prophet Joseph Smith's Testimony.

 For historical evidence for the Apostasy and the Restoration, see the online book Restoring the Ancient Church: Joseph Smith and Early Christianity (Ben Lomand, CA: Foundation for Apologetic Information and Research, 1999, available at Amazon.com) and see the archived version of his site on early Christianity and Mormonism).